Fort Worth Federal Defense Lawyer

 Here are a few of the more common categories of federal crimes, each of which contain many types of federal violations:

-Because of the complex nature of federal crime prosecuting procedures and penalties, Fort Worth residents charged with federal crimes might benefit most by seeking representation from a knowledgeable and experienced lawyer from Alband, Lane & Balderama.
-Our attorneys are skilled litigators with a thorough knowledge of the federal criminal system.
+Because of the complex nature of federal crime prosecuting procedures and penalties, you need a knowledgeable and experienced lawyer who is experienced is handling these types of case.
+At The Alband Law Firm, our Fort Worth federal criminal defense attorney is a skilled litigator with a thorough knowledge of the federal criminal system.

 We are dedicated to protecting your rights and defending your case - contact us to request a free consultation!